The Hungry Games: Controlling Hunger

 Looking at food – specifically looking at fattening foods will elicit responses in our brain that will increase cravings.

 Meal timing habits – your body will get used to eating at certain times and rev your hunger hormones prior to your regular meal times.

 Stress – releases cortisol which seems to increase hunger yet in the long term stress may actually decrease hunger.
 A chronically stressed person is not primed to digest well.

 I recommend most people try to fast for one whole day from breakfast to breakfast in order to become acquainted with the signals of true hunger while simultaneously conquering their fear of going without food.
 Nothing bad will happen and your body will likely burn some stored fat for energy.
 We don’t need to eat every 3 hours or snack.
 Your metabolic rate won’t slow down, you will survive and probably lose weight in the process.
-If you decide to participate in a intermittent fasting regimen it will take some getting use to (about 2-3 weeks).
+If you decide to participate in an intermittent fasting regimen it will take some getting used to (about 2-3 weeks).
 Your body craves homeostasis and will soon fall in line with your new eating habits.
-Its easy to redefine hunger and once you do, it’ll give you more control of how you eat, feel and live.
+It's easy to redefine hunger and once you do, it’ll give you more control of how you eat, feel and live.

 Sources: 1.
 JAMA: Insulin and Hunger 2.
 Looking at food increases appetite 3.
 Robert Sapolsky, “Why Zebras Don’t Get Ulcers”, Henry Hold & Company; 1994.
 4. Brain Wansink, “Mindless Eating: Why We Eat More Than We Think”, Bantam: 2006.
 5. NYTimes: Empty Stomach Intelligence 6.
 Autophagy: Fasting and Brain Health